Why Pumpkin Spice Lattes Give You Such A Stomachache

 Advertisement

-But then there's the sauce: The Pumpkin Spice Sauce is what baristas pump into PSLs to give them their signature flavor.
-It's made from sugar, condensed skim milk, pumpkin puree, a little "fruit and vegetable juice for color," annatto (a food dye), salt, and potassium sorbate (a food preservative).
+But then there's the sauce: The Pumpkin Spice Sauce is what baristas pump into PSLs to give them their signature flavour.
+It's made from sugar, condensed skim milk, pumpkin puree, a little "fruit and vegetable juice for colour," annatto (a food dye), salt, and potassium sorbate (a food preservative).
 For some people who have sensitive stomachs, this could be a cocktail of triggers.

 Although Starbucks lists "sugar" as an ingredient for the sauce, even excessive amounts of plain and naturally-occurring sugars could mess with your stomach.
 A 16-ounce grande PSL contains 50 grams of sugar, which is a lot of added sugar for a drink.
 "Excess sugar can lead to discomfort, bloating, and gas in your digestive tract," says Torey Armul, MS, RDN, LD, a registered dietitian and spokesperson for the American Academy of Nutrition and Dietetics.